slaterhaus/kiddo-pi/README.md

 - `--download-whisper`: Download the Whisper model for offline use

 ### Voice Output Arguments
-- `--voice-output`: Enable voice output using Piper
+- `--voice-output`: Enable voice output using pyttsx3 text-to-speech
-- `--piper-voice`: Specify the Piper voice to use (default: "en_US-lessac-medium")
-- `--piper-model-dir`: Directory containing the Piper voice models (default: "piper-voices")

 Examples: